 - The agents of the Diogenes Club, including the psychic Richard Jeperson, his also psychic assistant Vanessa, and the non-psychic but handy-to-have-around Fred Regent; in an earlier period of the Club's 'history', the detective role is taken by Edwin Winthrop and his assistant is Catriona Kaye.

-- Winthrop also appears (along with Newman's vampire heroine Genevieve) in a small role in The Big Fish, in which a hard-boiled pulp fiction detective (who enjoys reading hard-boiled pulp fiction) investigates a case that mixes organised crime and the Cthulhu Mythos.
+- Winthrop also appears (along with Newman's vampire heroine Genevieve) in a small role in The Big Fish, in which a hard-boiled pulp fiction detective (who enjoys reading hard-boiled pulp fiction) investigates a case that mixes organized crime and the Cthulhu Mythos.
 His actual name is never revealed, though he does bear a striking resemblance to Philip Marlowe from the novels by Raymond Chandler.
 (Word of God has been ambiguous about whether he's actually Marlowe or just some guy with a similar shtick.)

 - Several of Manly Wade Wellman's recurring characters; Judge Pursuivant and John Thunstone are two of the more prominent.

 - The Dresden Files: Harry Blackstone Copperfield Dresden.
 With the added twist that not only does he know that all the occult stuff is completely real, but he also cheerfully uses it to blow stuff up.
 He provides the page image for a reason, and in recent books he's more of a magical cop, having joined the White Council's wardens.
 He provides the current page image because, aside from maybe Abraham Van Helsing, he is possibly the best known, and has probably the most Iconic Outfit.
 He even manages to make the Badass Longcoat practical instead of just a fashion statement - it's enchanted to be magical Kevlar.

 - First a detective, then a cop, now a supernatural knight, warden, and by all indications, Chosen One.